-- 9. For subsequent matters of academic misconduct, or for serious offences, the Registrar will forward the Report to the Principal, who will immediately notify the student, Instructor and Department Head of the nature of the allegations, and the anticipated timelines for completing the review. - 10.
-The Principal will review the material, hear from all parties involved in the allegation. - 11.
-The Principal will recommend appropriate course of action.
-The courses of action are: - a. an academic misconduct did not occur - b. an academic misconduct did occur and the student will: - i. resubmit the academic work, or retake the test/exam - ii. receive a reduced grade for the academic work - iii. receive a grade of '0' for the academic work - iv. be involuntarily withdrawn from the course and/or program - v. be suspended from the course or program, either permanently or for a specified period of time - c. in serious circumstances there may be a recommendation put forward to suspend the student from the College.
+- 9. For subsequent matters of academic misconduct, or for serious offences, the Registrar or delegate will forward the Report to the Chief Academic Officer who, within two (2) business days, will notify the student, Instructor and Department Head of the nature of the allegations, and the anticipated timelines for completing the review. - 10.
+The Chief Academic Officer will review the material and if necessary, request further information from all parties involved in the allegation. - 11.
+The Chief Academic Officer will recommend an appropriate course of action.
+The courses of action are: - a. an academic misconduct did not occur - b. an academic misconduct did occur and the student will: - i. resubmit the academic work, or retake the test/exam - ii. receive a reduced grade for the academic work - iii. receive a grade of '0' for the academic work - iv. be involuntarily withdrawn from the course and/or program

-12. The Principal will communicate the decision, with rationale, and any course or action or outcome, in writing, to the student.
-A copy will be sent to the Instructor, Department Head and the Registrar to be included in the student's file.
+- v. be suspended from the course or program, either permanently or for a specified period of time - c. in serious circumstances there may be a recommendation put forward to suspend the student from the College. - 12.
+The Chief Academic Officer will communicate the decision, with rationale, and any course or action or outcome, in writing, to the student.
+A copy will be sent to the Instructor, Department Head and the Registrar to be included in the student's file. - 13.
+Academic Misconduct Reviews will be completed and the decision sent within ten (10) business day of the Chief Academic Officer receiving the Report.